getcake/DeepNugget/README.md

 Requires an older version of tensorflow in order to run, so it's reccomended you create a virtualenv.

+# Requirements

+A Twilio account (you can get a trial one for free)

+ngrok

+requirements.txt
 # Setup

 snap install ngrok